Improved frequency hierarchy treatment for anisotropic spectral distortions: Conclusions

 We have studied improvements to the frequency hierarchy treatment of CMB spectral distortions developed previously in \citep{chluba_spectro-spatial_2023-II, kite_spectro-spatial_2023-III}.
 The initial formulation dropped some of the stimulated scattering effects and also omitted kinematic corrections to the thermalization terms, which we now included here.
 In addition, we reformulated the problem to separately capture changes to the standard perturbation variables and also explained how to account for sources of photons.

 The new effects are extremely important for reaching exact equilibrium distributions in the presence of changes in the average CMB temperature.
 Related scenarios can only be consistently treated with the new setup developed here, while not increasing the computational time much.
 We illustrate the solutions for a few examples in Sect.~\ref{sec:illustrations} with a focus on the new effects.
-We also demonstrate that the new effects do not alter the predictions for the distortion anisotropies significantly, even if now the formulation is internally much more sound.
-In the future, we plan to apply the new framework to problems with photon to dark photon and axion conversions, providing the opportunity to predict anisotropic distortion signals from the pre-recombination era for the first time.
+We also demonstrate that the new effects do not alter the predictions for the distortion anisotropies {from decaying particles} significantly, even if now the formulation is internally much more sound. {The new framework has now been applied} to problems with photon to dark photon and axion conversions, providing the opportunity to predict anisotropic distortion signals from the pre-recombination {era~\citep{Evangelista2026DP}}.

 We note that the improved frequency hierarchy formulation given here is still not exact.
 Firstly, the basis does not capture some aspects of the distortion evolution at low-frequencies ($\nu\lesssim 10\,\GHz$) as already noted in \citep{chluba_spectro-spatial_2023-I}.
 Recent work \citep{Evangelista2025} improved the treatment by more carefully matching the $\mu$-distortion template numerically and also considering modifications to the evolution of the critical frequency; however, a more general extension of the frequency basis may be required.
 One option could be related to the decomposition discussed in \citep{Barenboim2025}, but here one will have to keep the dimensionality of the problem constrained, since for common problems not all parts of the function space are accessed.
 In addition, we have not included the effects of thermalization terms caused by anisotropic Compton scattering \citep[e.g.,][]{Chluba2012, chluba_spectro-spatial_2023-II}.
 These could further alter the spectral evolution, potentially in unexpected ways, which we shall explore in the future also by solving {\it full} single mode transfer problems.
 Nevertheless, the overall framework developed here should provide a good starting point for future investigations of the potential that anisotropic CMB distortions hold.